freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-basic-css/66ed8fa2f45ce3ece4053eab.md

 #### --answer--

-Overrides any other styles that the property is used on.
+Overrides any other values applied to the property for that selector.

 ### --question--